Carteolol Coupons & Savings Card – Discount Prices from $16.34

 Yes, carteolol can lower blood pressure.
 It is a non-selective beta-blocker that is used to treat hypertension by reducing the heart rate and the force of heart contractions, which in turn lowers blood pressure.

-Carteolol is classified as a non-selective beta-blocker.
+Carteolol is a nonselective beta-blocker.